Russwater RPG Ruleset

 Core Roll Mechanic

-2 Modifiers - Advantage / Disadvantage & Expertise
+1 Modifier - Advantage / Disadvantage

 Ability Scores - Advantage / Disadvantage

-Hit Points and Levels of Exhaustion
+Hit Points and Armor Class

 Skills